 Day 5: Drive over the Dochu La to Punakha.
-Visit Chimi Lakhang.
-Punakha Valley walk.
+Visit Chimi Lakhang and Punakha Dzong.
+Walk in the Punakha Valley.

 Driving out of Thimphu you climb to cross the Dochu La Pass, 3,048m/10,000ft, a spot marked by 108 chortens.
 Here, weather permitting you may take in a magnificent mountain vista.
 On clear days there are fabulous views of the eastern Himalaya from here, but this is a beautiful spot even on misty days.
 You then drive down through varied forest into the lush Punakha Valley.